alizma/disasseML/README.md

 Recall that recurrent neural networks (RNNs) suffers from a lack of ability to handle long-term dependencies (vanishing gradient problem).
 In particular, when the gap between the relevant information and place where it's needed is small, RNNs may apply fairly well.
 Unfortunately, as this gap increases in size, RNNs are unable to connect relevant bits of information.
 [Bengio et al (1994)](https://ieeexplore.ieee.org/document/279181) explored the reasons behind RNNs' practical failures.
 This was also the subject of Hochreiter's 1991 thesis.

-To avoid the long-term dependency issues of RNNs, this model instead depends on short long-term memory networks (LSTMs), which are capable of learning long-term dependencies.
+To avoid the long-term dependency issues of RNNs, this model instead depends on short long-term memory networks (LSTMs), which are capable of learning long-term dependencies, to solve this seq2seq problem.
 An intuitive explanation of the success of LSTMs can be read [here](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+As with [other Encoder-Decoder LSTMs]((https://arxiv.org/abs/1406.1078)), our architecture is comprised of two models: one that reads and encodes the input sequence, and a second that decodes the internal representation and outputs a prediction.
+As in [related research](https://arxiv.org/abs/1409.3215), a reversal of the order of words in the source sentence but not the target sentences in training and testing sets was found to be more effective.

 Of course [some](https://www.youtube.com/watch?v=S27pHKBEp30) might argue that the choice of LSTMs in this domain is second to transformers.

 ## Generating the training set
 To create a training set with the OBJDUMP disassembler, use the command